ehjortberg/kicad-p1-port-thingie/README.md

 It can be programmed with esphome using a ftdi cable or similar.
 Installation guide and software: [https://github.com/psvanstrom/esphome-p1reader](https://github.com/psvanstrom/esphome-p1reader).

+A box can be 3D Printed.
+[Download .stl files](https://www.thingiverse.com/thing:5337456)

 ![top side](images/p1-port-thingie-top.jpg)
 ![bottom side](images/p1-port-thingie-bottom.jpg)